rfreebern/rfreebern.github.com/_posts/2012-06-18-near-future-anachronism-phone-numbers.md

 ---
 published: true
-title: Near-Future Anachronism -- Phone Numbers
+title: Near-Future Anachronism&#58; Phone Numbers
 layout: post
 body_class: post
 summary: Phone numbers are an inefficient, unnecessary throwback to the pre-Internet age.
 They should be eliminated and replaced with standard internet addressing.